Brazil health minister resigns amid coronavirus crisis - France 24

 Brasília (AFP)

+The far-right president, who has compared the new coronavirus to a "little flu" and condemned the "hysteria" surrounding it, has now gone through two health ministers since mid-April.

+Brazil's death toll in the pandemic has meanwhile surged to become the sixth-highest in the world, with nearly 14,000 dead.

-Teich, a 62-year-old oncologist, joined the far-right president's cabinet on April 17, the day after Bolsonaro sacked his predecessor, Luiz Henrique Mandetta.
+Teich, a 62-year-old oncologist, became health minister on April 17, a day after Bolsonaro fired his predecessor, Luiz Henrique Mandetta.

-Mandetta had also clashed with the president, a vocal critic of the stay-at-home measures the then-minister recommended to contain the new coronavirus.
+Mandetta, who was widely popular, had also clashed with Bolsonaro, a vocal critic of the stay-at-home measures the then-minister recommended to contain the virus.

 Teich and Bolsonaro "were incompatible on certain courses of action," a ministry source told AFP, speaking on condition of anonymity.